 JPMorgan Chase and other bullion banks spent most of a decade screwing clients and investors who were naive enough to expect a fair shake in the precious metals futures markets.
 It was a solid racket.

-Yet claims of price rigging were simply dismissed by financial journalists and regulators as conspiracy theory.
+Yet claims of price rigging were simply dismissed by financial journalists and regulators as conspiracy theories.
 The banks’ defenders were bolstered by a 5-year-long investigation by the compromised Commodity Futures Trading Commission (CFTC) which ended without a single banker being prosecuted.

-Many goldbugs wondered if the racket would continue forever.
+Many gold bugs wondered if the racket would continue forever.
 Fortunately, much has changed over the past three years.
 Department of Justice prosecutors were able to secure a guilty plea from Deutsche Bank in late 2016.

-The Justice Department has since secured guilty pleas from several traders working at Bank of America, JPMorgan Chase and elsewhere.
+The Justice Department has since secured guilty pleas from several traders working at Bank of America, JPMorgan Chase, and elsewhere.
 Three more bankers were indicted in the past couple of weeks.
 And it appears investigators are a long way from done.

 Bloomberg reported last week that prosecutors consider the trading operations at JPMorgan as a “conspiracy to conduct the affairs of an enterprise involved in interstate or foreign commerce through a pattern of racketeering activity.”